In the Beginning:

 let’s review—the book of Genesis 9:18—11:32

-In Lesson 7 Canaan: A Slave of Slaves, God reestablishes his relationship with what’s left of humanity after the Flood.
+In Lesson 7 Canaan: A Slave of Slaves, God reestablishes his relationship with what’s left of humanity after the Great Flood.
 The LORD does this through a covenant with Noah.
-The ninth chapter of the book of Genesis records an unexpected first in the Bible when it describes Noah getting drunk.
+The ninth chapter in the book of Genesis records an unexpected first in the Bible when it describes Noah getting drunk.
 The disrespectful reaction of Noah’s son Ham leads to big problems.
 It’s a shock to present-day readers that Noah chooses to curse his grandson Canaan for Ham’s behavior and not Ham himself.
 The prophecy that Noah issues foretells that Canaan will serve as a slave to Shem, and this will play out in the reactions between the descendants of Canaan and those of Shem.
 At this stage in salvation history, descendants of Shem are called Hebrews.
 Later, they will be called Israelites after the patriarch Jacob, who was renamed Israel by God.
 Still later, after the Babylonian Exile, practitioners of the religion of Judaism will be called Jews.
 Descendants of Jacob’s son Judah properly are called Judahites.

 map notes—God says go, so Abram goes

+The map with this lesson is one of the more complex in this study.
+It marks the routes of Abram’s initial journey into the land of Canaan and his trip to Egypt, as well as the route that he took north to rescue his nephew Lot.
 The obvious thing that can be learned from the map is that Abram gets around quite a bit for a man of 75.
 The four kings who captured Lot were from the same region that Abram and Lot left when they journeyed to the land of Canaan.
 One of the most remarkable traits of Abram is his willingness to leave his homeland just because God asked.
 Elam, Goiim, Shinar, and Ellasar were located in the area of the Euphrates and Tigris Rivers, northeast of the land of Canaan and beyond the scope of this map.
 Click on the map (right) to enlarge it.
 The original map is on page 47 in the study book In the Beginning: The Book of Genesis.

-God makes a big promise to Abram (22:09)
+God makes a big promise to Abram (55:58)

-The Scripture ranges for the videos being redone to accompany this Catholic Bible from Turning to God’s Word study will match the Scripture ranges for the sets of questions in the study book In the Beginning: The Book of Genesis.
-Viewers will be able to follow along as author Matthew Phelps discusses Lesson 8, “The Call of Abram,on pages 44–50 in the study book.
+The Scripture ranges for the videos that accompany this Catholic Bible study from Turning to God’s Word match the Scripture ranges for the sets of questions in In the Beginning: The Book of Genesis.
+You can follow along with the video overview as Turning to God’s Word author Matthew Phelps discusses Lesson 8, “The Call of Abram,” on pages 44–50 in the study book.

 WHAT DO YOU THINK a call from God is like?